Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/meletis-and-durscheid-2022-writing-systems-and-their-use/signed-writing-as-a-pressure-test-for-general-writing-theory.md

 It is not yet a finished typology.

-It is a name for the category that general writing theory may need if signed writing is taken seriously.
+It is a name for the category that general writing theory may need if signed writing is taken seriously, and its adequacy remains an open question rather than a settled terminological contribution.

 ## Pressure point 6: reading theory may still be too alphabetically loaded